mysociety/fixmystreet/docs/pro-manual/citizens-experience.md

 - A description of the problem
 - Their contact details (if they have previously registered, these do not need to be re-entered)
-- Any other information that the council has stipulated as a requirement, eg for potholes you may add a field which asks for the dimensions, or for drains you may want to qualify whether the blockage is within or on top of the drain.
+- Any other information that you have stipulated as a requirement, eg for potholes you may add a field which asks for the dimensions, or for drains you may want to qualify whether the blockage is within or on top of the drain.

 <img alt="Answering extra questions" src="/assets/img/pro-user-guide/extra-questions-example.png" class="admin-screenshot" />

-### Confirming a report
+### Submitting and confirming a report

+Users are informed of which authority their report will be sent to, and have the chance to review the information provided before submitting the report.

 If the user is not registered or logged in, they may confirm their report by email.
+If they are logged in, they won't need to do this.

+Once a report is confirmed and submitted to the authority, a confirmation email is sent to the report-maker and that report will be published on the map for others to see.

-Note that unless you have enabled anonymous reporting on a category, it is obligatory for users to include a name and contact details with their report.
+<strong>Note:</strong> Unless you have enabled anonymous reporting on a category, it is obligatory for users to include a name and contact details with their report.
 The user may opt for their name not to be shown on the public report page.
-Of course, their other contact details are only sent to the council and are never made public.
+Of course, their other contact details are only sent to the authority and are never made public.

 ### Making a report while offline